Campus Safety

 3. If you notice unusual behavior, report it to the Security Office in the Student Center.

-4. When you walk to your vehicle, have your keys ready in your hand.
+4. When you walk to your vehicle, have your keys ready.

 5. Lock the doors as soon as you get into the vehicle.